 You can make an appointment with us through our website, by phone at 856.455.5500, or even through our Facebook page: http://www.facebook.com/SouthJerseyEyeAssociates.

-Ophthalmologists (MDs), like Dr. Lebowitz, are trained eye surgeons and physicians specializing in medical and surgical treatment of vision disorders and diseases.
+Ophthalmologists (MDs), like Dr. Lebowitz, are trained eye surgeons and physicians specializing in the medical and surgical treatment of vision disorders and diseases.

 Registered Dispensing Opticians (RDOs), like the ones working in our optical department, are trained and accredited to fill prescriptions issued by our optometrists for corrective eyewear.
 Opticians, unlike optometrists and ophthalmologists, do not perform comprehensive eye exams.